 The user interface in Samsung Calendar is minimalist and intuitive.
 You won’t waste much time learning how to use the app.
-Even better, is the fact that you can customise how the app looks, for a personal touch.
+Even better is the fact that you can customise how the app looks for a personal touch.

 You can add stickers to your events.
 They are cute to have, especially for those that like planners.
-Stickers add visual information that can mean writing less or quickly identifying what you need to do.
+Stickers add visual information that can mean less writing or quickly identifying what you need to do.

 Integrates with Samsung Weather

 In Samsung Calendar, you can quickly check out weather information, which is helpful when planning outdoor events and activities.
-For the weather to appear in the app, you have to first add a weather forecast widget on your home screen.
+For the weather to appear in the app, you have to first add a weather forecast widget to your home screen.
 Samsung Calendar then adds a yellow dot below the dates in your calendar.
 To see the weather information, tap on the dot or swipe up from the bottom of the screen.
 It’s not a lot of information, but it’s better than nothing.